Pain And Palliative Medicine

 • Patients are able to get back to their normal lives earlier

-• The postoperative hospital stay is reduced to nearly half
+• The postoperative hospital stay has been reduced to nearly half

-• Ensures better bed utilization and faster turn over
+• Ensured better bed utilization and faster turn over

 • Enables the patients to get mobilized early